How to afford to eat out at a restaurant every month without breaking your family budget.

 I like to bank my points until I have enough to purchase a good supply of gift cards all in one shot.
 Last year, for example, I was able to redeem my points for 4 $50 gift cards to our favorite restaurants.

-Who knew that shopping could actually help us to afford to eat out!
+Who knew that shopping could actually help us to afford to eat out even when frugal living?

-That’s 4 of the big cards right there kids and easy to do even if you are living frugal!
+That’s 4 of the big cards right there and easy to do even if you are practicing frugal living!!

 MyPoints also has videos you can watch and surveys you can complete to earn even more points.
 The best part is MyPoints has printable coupons you can redeem when you grocery shop.
 You get points for printing AND redeeming your coupons which is another unique perk of this company.

 I LOVE this one and if you are all about frugal living you might already be doing this.
 It just amazes me how quickly our change can add up.
-We were each able to purchase two $25 gift cards with our change alone.
+This past year, we were each able to purchase two $25 gift cards just with our change alone.

 Where did we look?

-Our cars, my purses (oh, that’s why they weigh so much), next to my washer and sometimes in my washer, the dish on hubby’s side of his closet (just between you and me, he has LOADS of change there!), coat pockets and my junk drawer.
+Our cars, my purses (oh, that’s why they weigh so much), next to the washer and sometimes in the washer, the dish on hubby’s side of his closet (just between you and me, he has LOADS of change there!), coat pockets and even our junk drawer.

 Every penny counts if you want to afford to eat out on a tight budget so don’t choose to pay to have your change counted.